dar4466/DeFogReplication/README.md

 ## If Docker Volume Mount Error when running DeFog (For YOLO, PocketSphinx, Aeneas):

-Sometimes the volumes are not mounted to docker containers and an error is thrown that "cannot find mnt/config and mnt/assets"
-To overcome this error I manually SSH into edge node and go to the docker scripts directory for applications on edge node (for instance,for yolo it is */home/pi/defog/yolobuild/Experiments/YOLO/docker*) and execute *. runedge.sh*.
+If the volumes are not mounted to docker containers and an error is thrown that "cannot find mnt/config and mnt/assets" To overcome this error I manually SSH into edge node and go to the docker scripts directory for applications on edge node (for instance,for yolo it is */home/pi/defog/yolobuild/Experiments/YOLO/docker*) and execute *. runedge.sh*.